The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 Next, we define a rational quadratic norm on graded $\rho$-sheaves (see \cite[\S2.5, \S4.1]{torsion-freepaper} for more details on rational quadratic norms). \begin{defn} We define the rational quadratic norm $b$ on graded points of $\Bun_{\rho}(X)$ as follows.
 Let $g: \left[\Spec(K)/ \, \mathbb{G}_m \right] \rightarrow \Bun_{\rho}(X)$ be represented by a graded $\rho$-sheaf $\left(\bigoplus_{m \in \mathbb{Z}} \overline{\mathcal{F}}_m, \sigma \right)$.
 Then we set

 \end{defn}

 We define the polynomial numerical invariant $\nu$ to be the one determined by the family of line bundles $L_n$ and the rational quadratic norm $b$, as it was done for the case of pure sheaves in \cite[\S 4.1]{torsion-freepaper}.
 For our purposes, it is sufficient to know the value of the numerical invariant associated to a nondegenerate $\Theta$-filtration.
-We proceed to describe this next.
+Let us describe this next.